What Is The Meaning of Life As A Stoic?

 So, instead of asking “What is the meaning of life?” a Stoic would rather ask himself, “What can I do now to make my life more meaningful?”

-To make their existence purposeful, Stoics would use the freedom of their minds to choose what to do in the here and now, accept full responsibility for their decisions and actions, embrace the uncertainties of the future, and live in virtue.
+To make their existence purposeful, Stoics would use the freedom of their minds to select what to do in the here and now.
+Accept full responsibility for their decisions and actions, embrace the uncertainties of the future, and live in virtue.

 The Stoics believed that the universe has predestined all of us to have a purpose or meaning.